KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Gestures-Article.md

 * ``Gestures/KeyboardGesture/longPress``
 * ``Gestures/KeyboardGesture/repeatPress``

 These gestures are used within the library, e.g. to handle ``KeyboardAction``s in various ways.
+The built in gestures can also provide drag information when a user presses and drags a view.